 An expression always evaluates to a single value.

 The syntax of an expression is as follows:

 Note: A user-defined-function is created by using the CREATE FUNCTION statement.

 A unary operator operates on only one operand.

-+(unary plus) does not change its operand.
+The prefix operator + (unary plus) does not change its operand.

--(unary minus) reverses the sign of its operand.
+The prefix operator - (unary minus) reverses the sign of its operand.

 A binary operator operates on two operands.

 The binary operators specify addition (+), subtraction (-), multiplication (*) and division (/) for numerical operands, and concatenation (||) for string operands.